Ghana Citizenship Overview: Eligibility, Documents, Timeline

 Common Pitfalls

-- ❌ Missing or expired documents (especially police clearance).
+- Missing or expired documents, especially police clearance.

 How much does it cost?

-- Entry visa: usually $60–$150 depending on type and number of entries.
+- Entry visa: typically USD 60-150 depending on type and number of entries.

 What is the difference between an embassy and a consulate?